A Dirac-type theorem for arbitrary Hamiltonian $H$-linked digraphs: Preparations for Theorem

 \subsection{Overview of the proof of Theorem \ref{song2}}

-Let $H$ and $D$ be digraphs as described in Theorem \ref{song2}.
-The proof of Theorem \ref{song2} utilizes the stability method, which is divided into two main cases: the extremal case when the digraph $D$ is not stable, and the non-extremal case when $D$ is stable.
+Let $H$ be a digraph with $k$ arcs and $\delta(H)\geq1$, and let $D$ be a digraph of order $n\geq C_0k$ with $\delta^0(D)\geq n/2+k$, as described in Theorem \ref{song2}.
+The proof of Theorem \ref{song2} utilizes the stability method, which is divided into two main cases: